turingschool/front-end-curriculum/lessons/module-2/scope-3.md

 In your journal, take a few minutes to answer the following:

 - What is lexical scope?
-- What is a closure?
+- What is a closure and how can it be helpful?
-- How would you use a closure to create a private counter?